 - Access a network of participants, alumni, education leaders and businesses

-- Hold New Zealand Citizenship or a Permanent Residency Visa;
+- Hold New Zealand Citizenship or a Permanent Residency visa

-- Humility, self-awareness and openness to learning
+- Humility, self awareness and openness to learning

-- Leadership and service
+- Respect and empathy

 - Adaptability and flexibility

-If your online application is successful, you will be invited for a interview where you will have another opportunity to discuss your background and demonstrate the key competencies we look for.
+- If your application is successful, you will be invited for a phone interview where you will have another opportunity to discuss your background and demonstrate the key competencies we look for.
 At this stage we ask you to do a range of pre-reading (and watching) so you have a better feel for what we do at Ako Mātātupu.

-If you are successful at our Assessment Centre – congratulations!
-You will be made an offer to start your leadership journey with Ako Mātātupu.Apply now
+- If you are successful at our Ako Centre – congratulations!
+You will be made an offer to start your journey with Ako Mātātupu.

 Take our eligibility quiz